temple of apollo in ancient corinth, greece

 Your journey continues to Omonoia Square, another major square in the heart of Athens, known for its bustling atmosphere and diverse surroundings.

-Next, you’ll visit the Temple of Olympian Zeus, one of the largest ancient temples in Greece.
+Next, you’ll see/visit from outside the Temple of Olympian Zeus, one of the largest ancient temples in Greece.
 This colossal structure, dedicated to Zeus, the king of the Olympian gods, took nearly seven centuries to complete.

 Adjacent to the temple stands Hadrian’s Arch, a monumental gateway built in honor of the Roman emperor Hadrian, who was a great benefactor of Athens.